 Avoid having your doctors write a blanket note such as "My patient is disabled" or "My patient can't work due to MS." Social Security doesn't consider such vague statements to be persuasive because they don't address specific limitations.

 When you first apply for disability benefits, the SSA will send you a form called a function report that asks you about your activities of daily living (ADLs).
-The agency asks about your ADLs in order to get a better understanding of what you struggle to do on a regular basis, which helps the SSA determine what you'd have difficulty doing in a work setting.
+The agency asks about your ADLs to better understand what you struggle to do on a regular basis, which helps the SSA determine what you'd have difficulty doing in a work setting.

 Be honest, but specific, when completing the function report.
 The SSA wants a truthful account of how you spend your time in order to make an accurate assessment of your residual functional capacity (RFC).